whatyouhide/xandra/CONTRIBUTING.md

 To run tests, you will need [Docker] installed on your machine.
-This repository uses [docker-compose] to run multiple Cassandra instances in parallel on different ports to test different features (such as authentication or SSL encryption).
+This repository uses [docker-compose] to run multiple Cassandra instances in parallel on different ports to test different features (such as authenticationn).
 To run normal tests, do this from the root of the project:

 ```bash
 docker-compose up --daemon